aaqyaar/abdizamed/README.md

 ## License

-This project is under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is under the The Unlicense - see the [LICENSE](./LICENSE) file for details.

 ---